scottjiao/SlotGAT_ICML23/README.md

 # SlotGAT: Slot-based Message Passing for Heterogeneous Graphs (ICML 2023)

-This is code and data for SlotGAT: Slot-based Message Passing for Heterogeneous Graphs (ICML 2023)
+Code and data for SlotGAT: Slot-based Message Passing for Heterogeneous Graphs (ICML 2023)

 Please cite our paper if you use the code or data.